International Institute of Refrigeration: Section E: Air Conditioning, Heat pumps and Energy Recovery

 Commission members are proposed by member countries then appointed by the STC following proposals from Presidents of commissions.
 These commission members comprise industry, university, and research-centre specialists or refrigeration practitioners.

 The aim of commission E2 on Heat Pumps, Energy Recovery is to promote and enhance scientific and technological knowledge in heat pump and energy recovery fields thanks to various activities such as the organization or co-sponsoring of international conferences, or the publication of books and Informatory Notes.

-The president of Commission E2 is Dr Alberto Coronas (University Rovira i Virgili).

 Activities and Services

 FRIDOC Database

 FRIDOC is the most comprehensive database in the world dedicated to refrigeration.
-It contains over 100,000 references to documents in all domains of refrigeration.
+It contains over 110,000 references to documents in all domains of refrigeration.

 A large number of the documents referenced in FRIDOC are scientific and technical.
 FRIDOC also contains many review articles, documents on economic data and statistics, articles dealing with regulations and standardization, etc.

 Publications

 The IIR has over 200 publications available on refrigeration technologies and applications: reference documents, guides, technical books, conference and congress papers and proceedings, tables and diagrams comprising the thermophysical properties of refrigerants.

 Books in the refrigeration field published by other publishers are also available for purchase.